Top 12 Power BI Dashboard Examples for 2025

 Finance and management teams have to keep an eye on working capital at all times in order to prepare for the future and take the appropriate actions.

-This Working Capital Power BI dashboard example provides them with a clear overview of the main KPIs: working capital, the current ratio and quick ratio (besides current assets and current liabilities).
-Included on subsequent reports is the detailed analysis of payments and the trends of all items of the balance sheet.
+This Working Capital Power BI dashboard example provides them with a clear overview of the main KPIs: working capital, the current ratio, and the quick ratio (besides current assets and current liabilities).
+Included in subsequent reports is the detailed analysis of payments and the trends of all items on the balance sheet.

 Zebra BI advantage: The first page of this template shows a great use of all three Zebra BI visuals for Power BI: